-The Board of Professional Diversity Network recommends that Professional Diversity Network stockholders vote FOR the election of each nominee for director (Proposal 1), FOR the amendment to the Professional Diversity Network, Inc. 2013 Equity Compensation Plan (Proposal 2) and FOR the ratification of the Company's selection of Marcum LLP as the Company's independent registered public accounting firm (Proposal 3).
+The Board of Professional Diversity Network recommends that Professional Diversity Network stockholders vote FOR the election of each nominee for director (Proposal 1), FOR the amendment to the Professional Diversity Network, Inc. 2013 Equity Compensation Plan (Proposal 2), FOR the ratification of the Company's selection of Marcum LLP as the Company's independent registered public accounting firm (Proposal 3), FOR the approval of the compensation paid to our named executive officers as disclosed in this Proxy Statement (Proposal 4) and FOR the approval of the frequency of future advisory votes to approve the compensation of our named executive officers (Proposal 5).